ahervy/www/src/content/portfolio/new-feature-announcement.md

-+++
+---
-title = 'User guide for a smooth navigation revamp' tags = ["technical writing", "portfolio"]
+title: User guide for a smooth navigation revamp
-+++
+publishDate: 2024-05-01 00:00:00
+img: /assets/new-feature-announcement.png
+img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
+description: |

-This case study is about the creation of a [user-friendly guide](/samples/new-feature-announcement.html 'guide announcing a major navigation revamp in HTML format') that helps the transition during a navigation revamp on a platform.
+  This case study is about the creation of a user-friendly guide that helps the transition during a navigation revamp on a platform.
 This case study is based on a product I documented.
+tags:
+  - technical writing
+  - portfolio
+---

 ## Context